omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 Paste your contract address into [Goerli Etherscan](https://goerli.etherscan.io/).
 It should say **contract** in the upper left.
 If this says address, ensure you are on the correct network
 :::

-## Step 10: Add your NFT Collection to Immutable X
+## Step 10: Add your NFT Collection to ImmutableX

-After deploying your contract to Layer 1, you will need to [register](https://docs.x.immutable.com/docs/onboarding) it with Immutable X by creating a project and a collection.
+After deploying your contract to Layer 1, you will need to [register](https://docs.x.immutable.com/docs/onboarding) it with ImmutableX by creating a project and a collection.

 1. Download the [imx-examples repo](https://github.com/immutable/imx-examples)
 2. Open the folder in Visual Studio Code